masinde70/TheJourneyToDataScience/README.md

  - pretty-confusion-matrix
  -
 ## NLP
+ Natural language processing (NLP) is a collective term referring to automatic computational processing of human languages.
+This includes both algorithms that take human-produced text as input, and algorithms that produce natural looking text as outputs.
 ## DeepLearning
+When you hear the term deep learning, just think of a large deep neural net.
+Deep refers to the number of layers typically and so this kind of the popular term that’s been adopted in the press.
+I think of them as deep neural networks generally
 ## Data Science tools
 ### Feature engine
  Feature-engine is a Python 3 package